 Incident DetailsCause of Death:

 Conservation Officer Robert Perkins was killed in a two-vehicle accident when his patrol car was struck by another vehicle on a rural road in Hamilton County.

-Conservation Officer Perkins was survived by his wife and four daughters.
+Conservation Officer Perkins, from New Ross, was survived by his wife and four daughters.
 He was preceded in death by his 2-year-old son in 1953.

 United States Army